I’m sorry that I have not posted for several months. I notice that people are either checking in or new people checking out the blog.

 It involves, first of all, stepping outside our comfort zone and secondly getting use to, what maybe, a completely different way of life.
 A better way because stress is gone, but nevertheless a different way or path.

 I found out first hand, while walking the Camino, you had to have a confidence in yourself, to go where you have not gone before and with a different mode of travel.
-My mode of travel for any distance was always by car and if a long distance by aeroplane.
+My mode of travel for any distance was always by car and if a long distance by plane.
 For my Camino journey it was by foot, a much slower means of travel, but so rewarding.

 This thought is what prompted me to set up this blog “I Don’t Have The Answer” and the subtitle, “But You Do.”